yankai364/Pirate-Dash-360-Tutorial/readme.md

 </details>

 ## 4. Part 2: Creating the Augmented Environment
----

 ### a.
 Positioning Tiles using Grid System

 ### b.
 Level Design

 ### c.
 Mapping Spark AR objects to JavaScript objects

 ### d.
 Rendering the Level

 ### e.
 Selecting Tiles

 ### f.
 Swapping Tiles

 ### g.
 Shifting the Pirate from One Tile to Another

 ### h.
 Starting the Game

 ## 5. Part 3: Giving Life to the Pirate
----

 Let’s bring the pirate to life!
 To do so, an animation playback controller is needed for each animation.
-The patch editor will then be used to link the animations as options for the option picker to control the pirate’s animation from the script.
+The patch editor will link the animations to the options on the option picker s as to control the pirate’s animation from the script.

-After animating the pirate, we will then make the pirate rotate towards the direction corresponding to the direction he is moving towards.
+After animating the pirate, we will then make the pirate rotate towards the direction he is moving towards.

-The aim of this section is to implement movements to make the character in the game move - giving it lifelike animations.
+> The objective of this section is to implement movements to make the character in the game move - giving it lifelike animations.
 This is crucial in many AR experiences, augmenting reality by introducing new 3D objects into the scene and making them feel lifelike.

 ### a.
 Adding Animations

+We will add three types of animation for the pirate.

+<details><summary>Show Instructions</summary>

-1. We will first add the **idle** animation
+We will first add the **idle** animation.

-2. Under the Assets panel, click on **Add Asset** > **Animation Playback Controller**
+1. Under the Assets panel, click on **Add Asset** > **Animation Playback Controller**.
-3. Rename the animation playback controller to `pirate_idle`
+2. Rename the animation playback controller to `pirate_idle`.
-4. In the Inspector (the panel on the right), select **idle** from the Animation Clip dropdown box.
+3. In the Inspector (the panel on the right), select **idle** from the Animation Clip dropdown box.

 ![](img/animation_playback_controller.png)

 Repeat the same steps for the **walk** and **crash** animation, naming the animation playback controllers `pirate_walk` and `pirate_crash` respectively.

 Now, let us link the animations together using the Patch Editor.

-To show the Patch Editor, select **View** on the menu bar, then select **Show/Hide Patch Editor**.
+1. To show the Patch Editor, select **View** on the menu bar, then select **Show/Hide Patch Editor**.
 The Patch Editor will be shown on the bottom middle of the Spark AR window.
-On the bottom right of the Patch Editor, click on **Add Patch**.
-In the pop up, select **Utility** > **Option Picker**, then click on **Add Patch**.
-Below the Option Picker patch, select the type to be **Animation Data**.
+2. On the bottom right of the Patch Editor, click on **Add Patch**.
+3. In the pop up, select **Utility** > **Option Picker**, then click on **Add Patch**.
+4. Below the Option Picker patch, select the type to be **Animation Data**.

 To control the pirate’s animation, the Animation Target patch for the pirate object must be added.
-Select the **pirate** object in the Scene panel, then in the Inspector, **select the arrow (pointing to the right) on the left of Animation**.
-Then, to link the Option Picker with the Animation Target, **click and hold the output port of the Option Picker**, and **drag across to the input port** of the Animation Target.
+1. Select the **pirate** object in the Scene panel, then in the Inspector, **select the arrow (pointing to the right) on the left of Animation**.
+2. To link the Option Picker with the Animation Target, **click and hold the output port of the Option Picker**, and **drag across to the input port** of the Animation Target.

 To control the options (via `script.js`), a **Variables from Script** patch is used.
-In the Assets panel under Script, click on **script.js**.
-In the Inspector, **click the + button to the right of From Script and select Number**.
-Change the variable name from `scriptToEditorVar` to `pirate_animation`.
+1. In the Assets panel under Script, click on **script.js**.
+2. In the Inspector, **click the + button to the right of From Script and select Number**.
+3. Change the variable name from `scriptToEditorVar` to `pirate_animation`.
 Remember this variable name as it will be used in the script.
-Right click on **scripts.js** and click **Create Patch**.
-Link the **Variables from Script** patch to the first input port of the **Option Picker**.
+4. Right click on **scripts.js** and click **Create Patch**.
+5. Link the **Variables from Script** patch to the first input port of the **Option Picker**.

 In the Assets panel, drag the pirate_idle, pirate_walk and pirate_crash animation playback controllers to the Patch Editor, and **link the corresponding Animation patches** to the second, third and fourth input ports of the Option Picker patch respectively.
 The option number for each animation corresponds to the input port of the Option Picker patch (and since the default option is 0, the default animation is the idle animation).